spxbhuhb/adaptive/doc/doc-main/doc/guides/documentation system.md

 [Name of the definition](def://)
 ```

-The `def://` link tells the documentation building system to look up the definition by name.

 ### Guides

 1. Put all [guides](def://) into the `guides` directory.
 2. One file per guide.
 3. The name of the file is the name of the guide.
-4. You can use images in guides.

 These are longer documents, explaining concepts, use cases, code patterns in detail.